 Kateřina Kellerová

 Just as the light changes throughout the day, so too does our perception of public space.
-The work reminds us that a city does not live only in the moment it is being built, but also in the moments when people live in it, rest in it, and watch it grow.
+The work points to the fact that a city does not live only in the moment it is being built, but also in the moments when it is inhabited, enjoyed, and lived in.

 Mrs Kellerová carried out garden landscaping for us in several locations.
 However, she does not create ordinary gardens — she strives to turn them into “works of art,” which is how we came to discover her artistic spirit as well.
 She is like a true fairy, who has left a part of herself here in Barrandov in the form of the Sun and the Moon.